andreasneuber/selenium-ide-alternative-approach/README.md

 - Though Selenium IDE is mainly a record-and-replay tool there is some learning curve, e.g. how to execute scripts or loops
 - Report is produced in JSON format, but we need to make it more human-readable

+## Run in Docker
+To build the Docker image execute: `docker build --no-cache -t selenium-ide-tests-docker .`

+To run the tests inside the container: `docker run --rm --net="host" -it selenium-ide-tests-docker npm run test:headless`

+`--net=host` is needed because the application under test is running on `http://localhost:8000`

 ## Links
 https://www.selenium.dev/selenium-ide/docs/en/introduction/getting-started